 Our amazing team of regulars and part-time volunteers are committed to bringing classic theater to audiences at a price they can afford.
 We take our convictions and turn them into entertainment.
 Think you'd be a good fit?
 We know you will.
 Get in touch for more information!

-Seeing a need for great theater in the Corcoran neighborhood, Corcoran Park Players was established and did productions frm 1982-2016.
-After 35 years, we renamed our organization, Classics Lost 'n' Found Theater Company to continue providing great theater to local audiences.
-We're sensible solutions.
+Seeing a need for great theater in the Corcoran neighborhood, Corcoran Park Players was established and staged productions from 1982-2016.
+After our tenure at Corcoran Park, we played in assorted other venues.
+After 35 years, in 2017, we renamed our organization, Classics Lost 'n' Found Theater Company to continue providing great theater to local audiences.
 We've still producing while other theaters are long gone.
-Come and see what we're all about!
+When you see a CLFTC production, you see what we're all about.

 Our mission has always been on producing great productions, be they popular recent works; plays to be rediscovered by classic playwrights or area/world premieres of new works.
 We've always been open to diverse casting and inventive staging, being flexible with sets, costumes and lighting while being dedicated to the entertainment aspect of the production!

 We're very proud to announce that "A Night of Thrills, Chills and Murder!" was a smash hit!
 This double bill of Noreen K Brandt's "GHOULIES AND GHOSTIES: Tales of Horror and Suspense," and "The Cozy Tea Party Murders" did superb business.
 We're now in production for "A Christmas Carol Krampus," opening on December 9!